MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/04-configure-your-azure-sentinel-environment.md

 # Module 4 Create queries for Azure Sentinel using Kusto Query Language (KQL)

+**Note** Successful completion of this demo depends on completing all of the steps in the  [Pre-requisites document](00-prerequisites.md).

 ## Explore the Azure Sentinel interface

 1. Return to the Azure Sentinel instance that you created earlier while completed the [prerequisites section](00-prerequisites.md#deploy-azure-sentinel-workspace-for-demo-in-module-4).